And we should call every truth false which was not accompanied by at least one laugh.Friedrich Nietzsche

 Introduction to my Blog

-This blog is based on conversations I’ve had with myself and other people over the last twenty years or so whilst becoming and practicing as a Nietzschean Psychotherapist.
-I write using a semi-fictional creative writing style as I find it is more engaging than the more conventional case study.
+My writing is based on conversations I’ve had with myself and other people over the last twenty-plus years whilst becoming and unbecoming a Nietzschean Psychotherapist.

-I prefer to present truths as butterflies; light and fleeting, a sudden change of direction, occasionally one lands here or there, or it might pass you by completely, and when it has flown away all that is left is the impression of having seen a butterfly.
+I present ‘truths’ as butterflies; light and fleeting, a sudden change of direction, occasionally one lands, and often not in the same place twice; or they might pass you by completely.
+Once they fly off, all that is left is the impression of having seen a butterfly.

 Fiction is history that might have happened.
 History is fiction that did happen.Andre Gide